segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/migration.md

 5. Make sure the Segment Library checkbox is selected.
 6. Click **Finish**.

 <br> You have now added Analytics-Swift to your project.
-Segment and Sovran show as Swift package dependencies.You can remove the analytics-iOS SDK from your app.
+Segment and Sovran show as Swift package dependencies.
+You can remove the analytics-iOS SDK from your app.

 ## 1.b) Modify your initialized instance.